 \subsection{Results}

-The main objective of this paper is to exhibit a type of constructions that produces new maximal varieties out of old ones.
-Our methods can be loosely summarized as ``taking moduli spaces of objects on a maximal variety''.
-Here \textit{objects} could mean algebraic cycles (or flags of such), vector bundles, coherent sheaves (or complexes of such) etc. Let us list the concrete results that we obtained. \begin{itemize} \item We give a short and computation-free proof of Brugall\'e--Schaffhauser's result (Theorem \ref{thm:VBAC}) that for coprime integers $n>0$ and $d$, the moduli space $M_C(n, d)$ of stable vector bundles of rank $n$ and degree $d$ on a maximal curve $C$ is a maximal variety, and also conversely if $C(\R)\neq \emptyset$.
-An advantage of the new proof is that our argument can be adapted to obtain the same result for the moduli space $H_C(n, d)$ of stable Higgs bundles (Theorem \ref{thm:Higgs}).
-The same result holds for the moduli spaces of stable parabolic bundles with full flag type (Corollary \ref{cor:Parabolic}). \item For a real variety $X$, if its Hilbert square $X^{[2]}$ is maximal and $X(\R)\neq \emptyset$, then $X$ itself, its Hilbert cube $X^{[3]}$, as well as the nested Hilbert schemes $X^{[1,2]}$ and $X^{[2,3]}$, are all maximal (Theorem \ref{thm:HilbertSquareCube}). \item For a smooth projective $\R$-surface $S$ with $b_1(S)=0$ and $H^2(S, \Z)$ 2-torsion free, if $S$ is $c_1$-maximal in the sense that $H^2_{\operatorname{Gal}(\C\!/\!\R)}(S, \Z)\to H^2(S, \F2)$ is surjective (Definition \ref{def:c1Max}, in particular $S$ is maximal, see Lemma \ref{lemma:RelationMaximalities}), then the $n$-th punctual Hilbert scheme $S^{[n]}$ is maximal, for any $n>0$ (Theorem \ref{thm:HilbertPower}).
+The main objective of this paper is to present a new type of constructions that produces new maximal varieties from existing ones.
+Our approach can be loosely described as ``taking moduli spaces of objects on a maximal variety'', where \textit{objects} can refer to algebraic cycles (or flags of such), vector bundles, coherent sheaves (or complexes of such), and so on.
+We have achieved the following concrete results. \begin{enumerate} \item[(i)] We provide a short and computation-free proof of Brugall\'e--Schaffhauser's result (Theorem \ref{thm:VBAC}) that for coprime integers $n>0$ and $d$, the moduli space $M_C(n, d)$ of stable vector bundles of rank $n$ and degree $d$ on a maximal curve $C$ is a maximal variety, and vice versa if $C(\R)\neq \emptyset$.
+The same result holds for the moduli spaces of stable parabolic bundles with full flag type (Corollary \ref{cor:Parabolic}). \item[(ii)] By adapting our new proof in (i) to the context of Higgs bundles, we establish the maximality of the moduli space $H_C(n, d)$ of stable Higgs bundles over a maximal curve $C$ of coprime rank and degree (Theorem \ref{thm:Higgs}). \item[(iii)] If a real variety $X$ has maximal Hilbert square $X^{[2]}$ and $X(\R)\neq \emptyset$, then $X$ itself, its Hilbert cube $X^{[3]}$, and the nested Hilbert schemes $X^{[1,2]}$ and $X^{[2,3]}$ are all maximal (Theorem \ref{thm:HilbertSquareCube}). \item[(iv)] For a maximal real smooth cubic threefold, all the smooth (nested) Hilbert schemes are maximal (Theorem \ref{thm:Cubic3folds}).
+On the contrary, for a maximal real smooth cubic fourfold, its Hilbert square is never maximal (Theorem \ref{thm:NonMaxHilbCubic4}). \item[(v)] If a smooth projective maximal $\R$-surface $S$ satisfies $H^1(S, \F2)=0$ and $S(\mathbb{R})$ is connected, then the $n$-th punctual Hilbert scheme $S^{[n]}$ is maximal, for any $n>0$ (Theorem \ref{thm:HilbertPower}).